evmos/ethermint/x/feemarket/spec/01_concepts.md

 `transaction fee = (baseFee + tip) * gas units (limit)`

-In Cosmos SDK there is no notion of prioritization, thus the tip for an EIP-1559 transactions in Ethermint should be zero (MaxPriorityFeePerGas endpoint returns 0)
+In Cosmos SDK there is no notion of prioritization, thus the tip for an EIP-1559 transaction in Ethermint should be zero (MaxPriorityFeePerGas json-rpc endpoint returns 0)